-There’s been argument for a few years now on the best way to manage email, and certainly a number of you very much disagree with checking email outside of work hours.
-However, it seems as if the rise of actually-useful email apps for smartphones has probably helped to tip the scales in one direction at last.
+There’s been an argument for a few years now on the best way to manage email, and certainly, a number of you very much disagree with checking email outside of work hours.
+However, it seems as if the rise of actually useful email apps for smartphones has probably helped to tip the scales in one direction at last.

 Why Move Company?

 Joe’s been busy lately!
 As well as that blog, he made a poll of his own.
 Asking what would motivate you to change career or move company, his poll gets to the heart of what people are looking for to be satisfied at work.